PGY1 Pharmacy Practice

 Extended Care/Spinal Cord Anticoagulation Service: Pharmacy residents play a key role in this service.
 Residents and staff clinical pharmacists monitor patients on the extended care and spinal cord services for complete anticoagulation care.
 This includes prescribing and adjusting anticoagulation medications, ordering labs, providing education to patients, and arranging follow-up appointments upon discharge.

-Non-formulary/Restricted Drug Consults: Pharmacy residents are involved in the process of reviewing non-formulary and restricted medication consults entered by providers.
+Prior Authorization Drug Requests (i.e. non-formulary review): Pharmacy residents are involved in the process of reviewing prior authorization drug requests entered by providers.
 The resident will receive the request, determine if the request meets criteria for use of the medication, approve or deny the consult, and communicate the decision to the provider.
 Participation in this process enhances residents' decision making, communication and negotiation skills.

 Drug information: Throughout the year residents are resources for drug information for providers, pharmacists and other staff.